oheunj/RTL/README.md

 The full manuscript will be available soon:

-* __Oh, E. J.,__ and Qian, M. (In Preparation).
+* __Oh, E. J.,__ and Qian, M. (Under Review).
 Reluctant transfer learning in penalized regressions for individualized treatment rules under effect heterogeneity.